-Conceptually, there are two components of actuarial cost - a "normal cost" and amortization of something called the "unfunded actuarial accrued liability."
+Under most actuarial cost methods, there are two components of actuarial cost - a "normal cost" and amortization of something called the "unfunded actuarial accrued liability."
 Both accounting standards and actuarial standards usually address these two components separately (though alternative terminology is sometimes used).

 The normal cost can be thought of as the value of the benefit earned each year if benefits are accrued during the working lifetime of employees.
 This report will not discuss differences between actuarial cost methods or their application.
-Instead, following is a description of a commonly used, generally accepted actuarial cost method that will be permitted under GASB 43 and 45.
+Instead, following is a description of a commonly used, generally accepted actuarial cost method permitted under GASB 43 and 45.
 This actuarial cost method is called the "entry age normal" method.

-Under the entry age normal cost method, an average age at hire and average retirement age are determined for eligible employees.
-Then, the actuary determines what amount needs to be expensed each year from hire until retirement to fully accrue the expected cost of retiree health benefits.
+Under the entry age normal cost method, the actuary determines the annual amount needing to be expensed from hire until retirement to fully accrue the cost of retiree health benefits.
 This amount is the normal cost.
-Under GASB 43 and 45, the normal cost can be expressed either as a level dollar amount or as a level percentage of payroll.
+Under GASB 43 and 45, normal cost can be expressed either as a level dollar amount or a level percentage of payroll.